Local and global well-posedness of 2d periodic multiplicative stochastic NLS: Introduction

+is globally well-posed(GWP) in the domain $\mathcal{D} (H)$ of the operator $H$, see Section \ref{sec:anderson}.
+Moreover we have that the norm grows at most polynomially in time, see Theorem \ref{thm:normgrowth} for a precise statement. \end{theorem}

+\begin{remark} In a previous version of the paper, we claimed that the bound \eqref{eqn:introstr} holds with only arbitrarily small $\delta > 0$ loss in regularity but the proof contained an error.
+In the meantime, together with Mouzard {\cite{MZ}}, we proved a version of the theorem on smooth surfaces, here we now just give a simpler proof which uses the heavier machinery of Bourgain's periodic Strichartz estimates{\cite{boustr}}, {\cite{bourgain2015proof}}.
+In the current setting, where the potential is two-dimensional white noise, this proof doesn't improve on the estimate on a generic compact manifold, however in the three dimensional analogue, i.e. when the potential is white noise on the torus $\mathbb{T}^3$, this approach yields a useable Strichartz estimate as we show in \cite{DVJZ25}, whereas repeating the proof from \cite{MZ} does not yield a useable estimate.

+It is still an open interesting question whether the loss in derivatives can be reduced on the torus or manifolds with special geometries.
+For general compact surfaces, the results from {\cite{MZ}} can likely not be improved since it is as good as {\cite{BGT}}, which is optimal for general surfaces, with an $\varepsilon$ loss. \end{remark}

 The paper is organised as follows: In Section \ref{sec:strichartz} we recall the well-known Strichartz estimates on the whole space and how their counterparts on the torus differ.
-Section \ref{sec:anderson} is meant to recapitulate the construction of the Anderson Hamiltonian and its domain following {\cite{gubinelli2018semilinear}}.
-In Section \ref{sec:strand} we prove the Strichartz estimates for the Anderson Hamiltonian in 2- and 3-dimensions, i.e. Theorems \ref{thm:2dandstr(intro)} and \ref{thm:3dandstr_intro}.
-Then in Section \ref{sec:solving} we utilise these bounds to solve the multiplicative stochastic NLS.
-Lastly we outline in Section \ref{sec:rough} how the results can straightforwardly be adapted to other potentials.
+Section \ref{sec:anderson} is meant to recapitulate the construction of the Anderson Hamiltonian and its domain following {\cite{GUZ}}.
+In Section \ref{sec:strand} we prove the Strichartz estimates for the Anderson Hamiltonian on $\mathbb{T}^2$ i.e. Theorem \ref{thm:2dandstr(intro)}.
+Then in Section \ref{sec:solving} we utilise these bounds to prove well-posedness of the multiplicative stochastic NLS in three different regimes i.e. Theorems \ref{thm:2dlwp_intro}, \ref{thm:2denergy_intro} and \ref{thm:stronggwp_intro}.